bcarun/madrascoder/tutorials/001-pragmatic-cucumber/03-converting-datatable-to-java-object.md

 }
 ```

 Look at the above step definition file, compare it with other patterns stated above.
-You will know how `DataTransformer.java` and Using **Spreadsheet DataTable Pattern** made life easy.
+You will know how `DataTransformer.java` and **Spreadsheet DataTable Pattern** together made life easy.

 There is one draw back here, if the object has more fields, viewing DataTable may require scrolling horizontally.
-It may difficult in the chapter code snippet component but not if you are using a wide screen monitor.
-This is the trade off and it is worth it.
+If you are using a wide screen monitor, it can be avoided to some extent.
+Considering the fact that its easier for Product Owner to understand and developer to create step definitions, having to do the horizontal scroll is the trade off and it is worth it.

 <hr>
 ### Quick Tip